It is an exciting experience to buy or lease new copier equipment for your office.

-Here the details of the copier, its serial number, the number of accessories, and details of the service provider are included.
+The details of the copier, its serial number, the number of accessories, and details of the service provider are included here.

 This section includes the rental charges/month, deposit amount, and monthly meter charges.

-Here the total duration of the contract after it is signed will be mentioned along with the starting and end date.
+Here, the total duration of the contract after it is signed will be mentioned along with the starting and end dates.

 Modern commercial copiers run on toners rather than ink because it is possible to print large volumes of pages just by using a single toner cartridge.